CarolinHollweger/DodgeBall_chollweger/README.md

 *DodgeBall - What's it about?
 Goal of the game is to avoid collision with moving a ball, entering the screen from the top down to the bottom.
 The player is able to move left and right.
 DodgeBall is a game developed with Unity and build for desktop.
+It's a 2D game.

 *Screenshot
 -Concept